cybercussion/sample_terraform_structure/terraform/scripts/README.md

 | `--log-level`         | Terragrunt log verbosity (`trace`, `debug`, `info`, `warn`, `error`) | `--log-level error`        |
 | `--extra-args`        | Additional arguments passed directly to Terragrunt              | `--extra-args -lock=false`      |

+## About

+All paths referenced below have `terragrunt.hcl` or `run-all` ability multi-module with dependencies.
+Makes use of SSM Parameter Store for credential pools, network or other parameters, or `common.hcl` for sharing across multi-module.

+This script just removes the need to change directory (`cd`) into these locations as this could accomodate multi-account/multi-environment in AWS.

 ## SQS Lambda Demo

 Sample Long running task:  REST endpoint for adding a task.
 A Runner picks it up out of SQS processes it.